How To Apply For The Employee Retention Tax Credit

 ERC Application Option #2: Apply For The ERC Through An ERC Service

-While you can file the ERC credit on your own, hiring an accountant or using a trusted ERC funding company can save you time and ensure that everything is done correctly.
-While there are many pros to using an ERC company to file, there are some cons as well:
+While you can file the ERC credit on your own, hiring an accountant or using a reputable ERC funding company can save you time and ensure that everything is done correctly.
+Here are the pros and cons of hiring someone to file your ERC claim for you:

 Pros